Phase separation dynamics and active turbulence in a binary fluid mixture: Model

-The microscopic momentum equations for each fluid is written as: where $(1-\phi)$ is the concentration of passive fluid and $u_{i=1,2}$, $P_{i=1,2}$, $\rho_{i=1,2}$, represent the velocity, pressure, density of each fluid respectively.
-For both component we have used a Newtonian viscous stress as defined by Yue {\em at el.}\cite{Yue-JFM-2004},
+where $\phi_{2}=(1-\phi)$ is the concentration of passive fluid and $u_{i=1,2}$, $P_{i=1,2}$, $\rho_{i=1,2}$, represent the velocity, pressure, density of each fluid respectively.
+For both component we have used a Newtonian viscous stress as defined by Yue {\em et al.}\cite{Yue-JFM-2004},